GabeDehlendorf/Google-Certificate-Capstone/README.md

 ## Data Sources

 The data file 'HR_capstone_dataset.csv' was provided by Google and, for each employee, contains columns indicating employee behaviors and histories.
-The following are the dependent and key independent variables for the project.
+The following are the dependent and key independent variables after their renaming.
+A new column was also created called 'not_fired_hours'.
 * `Dependent`: left
-* `Independent`: satisfaction_level, avg_monthly_hours
+* `Independent`: satisfaction_level, avg_monthly_hours, salary, current_proj_num, not_fired_hours

 ## How to Use

-The deliverables show increasingly more advanced data analysis topics as the course continued on.
-The latter labs and deliverables apply the previously learned concepts with the latter labs providing the bulk of the project's work.
+The 'Capstone Executive Summary' file states the problem, plan, and findings of the data analysis which is all present in the 'Salifort Motors Employee Retention' jupyter notebook file.

 ## Author